 - A powerful image of the young child as intelligent, creative and capable with gifts and abilities that the world needs.

-- A view that learning happens when people form relationships with one another, with ideas, materials and the environment.
+- A view that learning happens when people form relationships with one another, ideas, materials and the environment.

 - A belief in the rights of children, families and educators to participate together in forming and shaping rich environments of learning, challenge and choice.